 - § Don’t use polycarbonate plastics (marked with a #7 PC) for storing food or beverages, especially if you are pregnant, nursing or the food or drink is for an infant or young child.

 - § Avoid canned beverages, foods and soups, especially if pregnant or feeding young children.
 Choose frozen vegetables and soups and broth that come in glass jars or in aseptic “brick” cartons, as these containers are BPA-free.

 Use a BPA-free reusable water bottle, such as an unlined stainless steel bottle.

-For home food preservers who work hard to put up healthy food, even the metal lids used for home canning are coated with BPA, thus our encouragement to use Tattler Lids which are reusable and BPA free.
+For home food preservers who work hard to put up healthy food, even the metal lids used for home canning are coated with BPA, (update 2018, this has changed in recent years) thus our encouragement to use Tattler Lids which are reusable and BPA free.
 They require a slightly different method of use which we cover in our class on the subject.